 - The B vitamin folic acid, which helps prevent certain birth defects

 - Vitamin A, which is needed for normal fetal growth and development

-A pregnant woman also should be sure that her multivitamin or prenatal supplement contains no more than 5,000 IU (international units) of preformed vitamin A (some prenatal vitamins contain no preformed vitamin A, substituting beta-carotene or omitting vitamin A entirely), and she should not take any vitamin A supplements beyond that amount.
+You should also make sure that your multivitamin or prenatal supplement contains no more than 5,000 IU (international units) of preformed vitamin A (some prenatal vitamins contain no preformed vitamin A, substituting beta-carotene or omitting vitamin A entirely), and not take any vitamin A supplements beyond that amount.

 Also, liver products such as pate have been associated with an increased risk of infection from listeria.
 There are dozens of medical publications reporting on the association between eating pate and becoming infected with listeriosis.
 Listeriosis is an infectious disease which can specifically affect pregnant women and their fetuses leading to miscarriages and stillbirths.